alperkan1/Dublin-Airport-Plane-Spotters/README.md

 ### ii.
 Site Creater Aims

 - To connect like minded users.
-- To create a data base of contact information and feedback.
+- To create a database of contact information and feedback.
-- To create a data base of images that may be shared or sold.
+- To create a database of images that may be shared or sold.
 - To find new locations.
 - To share one-off experiences with others.